Skip to Content

 Pepper leaf damage from sun scald.

-Pick a sunny location
+Choose a sunny planting location

 Choosing the spot where your plants will live is crucial.
 Walk around your available space and choose a sunny location with the least amount of shade.
-This usually means the south side of your house or any other tall obstructions.
+This usually means the South side of your house or any other tall obstructions.

 Calvin from Pepper Geek in garden